elandsma/ThisIsTheGwei/README.md

 ## Development Notes

 ### Motivation
-This application was built for a technical assessment, as consideration of my candidacy for an internship position at a private company.
+This application was built for a technical assessment, as consideration of my candidacy for an internship position.

 ### Technology choices: